The Fintech Landscape in Russia

 Brian Dixon (COO at Capital Innovators) supports Stefan Heilmann’s view.
 He is also convinced that it must be possible for innovative (and especially early-stage) companies to further develop without any kind of restriction.
 Because only innovations that can evolve freely show great growth in the shortest possible time.
 In this context, he also refers to blockchain technology or to developments in the field of artificial intelligence.
 Brian Dixon admits that the situation is somewhat different for Fintech companies, whose business models have to comply with certain regulatory requirements and guidelines.

 Especially when it comes to blockchain, Brian Dixon is convinced that this technology will be the strongest driver for the future of Fintechs.
 It doesn't matter whether the focus is on B2C or B2B, more and more companies will build their business models on blockchain technology.
-Furthermore, Brian Dixon also predicts an enormous growth in crypto currencies.
+Furthermore, Brian Dixon also predicts an enormous growth in cryptocurrencies.
 Unlike the previous speakers, however, he sees a clear winner: global tech companies can win the battle between Fintechs and banks.
-As an example, he refers to Facebook, which is currently creating its own crypto currency: Global Coin.
-The moment the currency establishes in the market and Facebook can offer traditional financial services such as mortgages or loans to its users, it will immediately has the potential to become the largest bank in the world.
+As an example, he refers to Facebook, which is currently creating its own cryptocurrency: Global Coin.
+The moment the currency establishes in the market and Facebook can offer traditional financial services such as mortgages or loans to its users, it will immediately have the potential to become the largest bank in the world.
 With its 1.5 billion daily users worldwide, Facebook would have a customer base that cannot be compared to any other.

 Big Tech companies like Facebook could be the real winner.
 If they offer financial services one day, they instantly become the biggest player there is.Brian Dixon, Startup Village 2019